“Momentum is the result of a series of completions, not beginnings. Energy grows when you get stuff done.”

 Utilize mentors and coaches

-Many agile practices go against peoples’ typical thought processes, such as developing test plans before designing the product, prioritizing daily tasks, self-managing teams, or constantly looking over a programmer’s shoulder to quality check the code.
-Hire an agile coach, or have one or two people on the team with the agile experience to mentor and teach the rest of the team members.
+Many agile practices go against peoples’ typical thought processes, such as developing test plans before designing the product, prioritizing daily tasks, self-managing teams, or constantly looking over a programmer’s shoulder to quality-check the code.
+Hire an agile coach, or have one or two people on the team with agile experience to mentor and teach the rest of the team members.

 Embrace strong norms and governance